 They may only do so if consumer protection or environmental protection issues arise.
 In such cases they must follow the procedure under the EU regulation on mutual recognition for the free movement of goods:

 - The government agency wants to prohibit or withdraw a particular product or product type from trade.
 The agency will inform you in writing.

-If you think that national authorities have wrongly refused or restricted your products' access to their country's market, you can request assistance from SOLVIT.
+Do you think that national authorities have wrongly refused or restricted your products' access to their country's market?
+You can request assistance from SOLVIT.
 Every European country has its own SOLVIT service.
-They aim to find solutions within 10 weeks and services are free of charge.
+If they accept your case, they aim to find solutions within 10 weeks.
+SOLVIT services are free of charge.

 Product Contact Point (PCP)